Moving to the USA

 The cost of living in the U.S. varies significantly depending on location:

 - High-Cost Cities: New York, San Francisco, and Los Angeles.
-Rent for a one-bedroom apartment: $2,500–$4,000/month.
+Rent: $2,500–$4,000/month.

-- Affordable Cities: Cities in the Midwest and South, such as Kansas City and Austin.
-Rent for a one-bedroom apartment: $800–$1,500/month.
+- Affordable Cities: Cities in the Midwest and South.
+Rent: $800–$1,500/month.

 Housing in the U.S. is competitive in major cities.
 Popular rental platforms include: